Jørn Andersen

-Jørn Andersen (born 3 February 1963), sometimes written as Jörn, is a Norwegian football manager and former player who is the currently head coach of Chinese Super League club Yunnan Yukun.
+Jørn Andersen (born 3 February 1963), sometimes written as Jörn Andersen, is a Norwegian professional football manager and former player who is currently the head coach of the Myanmar national team.

 Club career

 Norway

 Born in Fredrikstad, Andersen's career started at local team Østsiden where he remained until 1982.
 Subsequently, he moved to Fredrikstad and netted seven goals in 43 Norwegian Premier League appearances.
 The striker was transferred to Vålerenga ahead of the 1985 season.
 Andersen was able to score 23 goals in just 22 matches for the Oslo side.

 Germany

 In 1985, 1.
 FC Nürnberg signed the Norwegian.
 In 78 matches Andersen scored 28 goals before he moved to Eintracht Frankfurt.
 In 1990 Andersen became the first foreign player to be top goalscorer in a season with 18 goals in the Bundesliga.
 In 1990–91 Andersen played for Fortuna Düsseldorf and returned to the Frankfurt side.
 After that spell he joined Hamburger SV (1994–95) and Dynamo Dresden to play in the Bundesliga.